0049 941 / 56 76 460

 Carnevale di Acireale - an experience of a special kind

-The carnival celebrations of Acireale are said to be the most beautiful on Sicily.
+The carnival celebrations at Acireale, which take place between January and February, are said to be the most beautiful in all of Sicily.

 Catania